Bethpage Black Course: History

 Opened in 1936, it was designed by Bethpage State Park superintendent Joseph H. Burbeck, who was also responsible for the park's Blue and Red Courses in the mid-1930s.
 Brief consultation was also provided by noted golf architect A. W. Tillinghast.

 In 1972, the course record was set by Mal Galletta Jr. when he shot a 65.
 Club pro Rick Hartmann tied the record in 2001 during the second round of the Metropolitan Open.
 The course record was finally broken in 2019 by Brooks Koepka who fired an opening round 63 during the PGA Championship.
+Ryan Siegler tied the course record during the second round of the 2022 Metropolitan Open.

 U.S. Opens

 The 2002 U.S. Open was won by Tiger Woods, the only player to break par for the tournament.
 It was seen as one of the most difficult and exciting U.S. Opens in history, breaking attendance records and creating a more boisterous atmosphere for the championship.
 Its 17th hole rivaled the 16th at the Phoenix Open, thanks to a pair of large grandstands that flanked the green and a natural hill behind it creating a giant horseshoe of spectators.

 Prior to 2002, all U.S. Opens had been staged at private golf venues or infrequently at resorts that, while nominally open to the public, had several hundred dollar greens fees per round.
 Bethpage being selected in 2002 as the first publicly owned and operated golf course to host the tournament was seen as an egalitarian move by the USGA.

-The 2009 U.S. Open was affected by continuous rain that resulted in multiple suspensions of play.
+The 2009 U.S. Open was fraught by continuous rain that resulted in multiple suspensions of play.
 It was won by Lucas Glover.
 2002 winner Tiger Woods was never a realistic contender, and left the park within ten minutes of sinking his final putt.
 After completing his round Phil Mickelson declared that he would be taking significant time off to tend to his ailing wife, Amy, who had been recently diagnosed with breast cancer.

 As in 2002, media coverage of the relationship between the New York gallery and Mickelson was one of the tournament's major headlines.
-Following his tee shot on the short par-3 17th hole, he was met by thunderous chants of "Let's Go!" as he approached the green.
+The most memorable moment occurred following his tee shot on the short par-3 17th hole, where he was met by thunderous chants of "Let's Go!" as he approached the green.
 Though his birdie putt came up short, he later commended the New York golf fans and suggested a Ryder Cup played at Bethpage Black would give U.S. players "a big advantage."

 The USGA teamed up with World Golf Tour and co-hosted a 2009 Virtual US Open tournament to give fans a better experience of playing the difficult Black course.
 The winner earned a trip for two to the 2010 event in Pebble Beach.
 The Virtual U.S. Open attracted hundreds of thousands of players from more than 180 countries.